elspear/crowdfunding_backend/README.md

 ### Front End Pages/Functionality
 - Home Page
-   - Featured
+   - Featured fundraiser
+- Search page
+   - Search specific fundraiser
 - Create New Fundraiser Page
    - Form with fundraiser details
+   - Ability to submit
+   - Nice error handling
+- Display fundraiser
+   - Shows all information

 ### API Spec
 {{ Fill out the table below to define your endpoints.
 An example of what this might look like is shown at the bottom of the page.